dopefishh/praatalign/README.md

 - aligner.py
 	- This file will be used in the praat integration in the future, currently it can align utterances.
+- praat.praat
+	- This file is the interface to praat

 rules
 =====